orhun/personal-blog/content/git-cliff-0.5.0.md

 ### `ignore_tags`

-A new configuration file entry makes an apperance in the `[git]` section!
+A new configuration file entry makes an appearance in the `[git]` section!

 ```toml
 [git]